Putting the Theory of Purpose into Practice

 The Three Elements of Mind

-Thought – What we think we create
+Thought - The ever-expanding ideation of our life.
+What we think, we create

-Imagination – What we imagine we become.
+Imagination - The infinite possibilities that what we imagine, we become.

 The Three Elements of Purpose

 Intention - The singular focus of the Three Elements of the Mind.

 Expression - How we uniquely and mindfully live the intention of our purpose.

 Manifestation - The energy we vibrate in, thus what we create for ourselves and the world.